meadery/white-bread/README.md

 end
 ```

+## Integrating a testing library

+By default, `use WhiteBread.Context` will import ExUnit.Assertions.
+If you're not using ExUnit, you'll probably want to override this default by calling `use WhiteBread.Context, test_library: :some_other_library_name`.

+At the moment, the only library names available are `:ex_unit` (same as the default), `:espec`, and `nil` (which skips the test library setup step altogether).

 # Next steps - Additional Suites and subcontexts

 After following the getting started steps you may find your default context starts to get a bit large.